Jopssauce/anino_exam/README.md

 }
 ```
 #### Symbol Container
 This class is scriptable object that merely acts as a list of all my symbols that I can access from any class with ease.
+The container class allows me to put any number of elements without having to update any part of the code that relies on it.

 #### Symbol
 Symbol is a monobehaviour class that makes use of the Symbol Data Class to Initialize itself the information acquired from the Scriptable Object.